Taxi-drive-web3-Hackathon/function-mad-dog/README.md

 If you haven't already, [install Node.js](https://nodejs.org/).
 If you haven't already, [install Foundry](https://book.getfoundry.sh/).

-After start, ensure you have Foundry installed:
+Before start, ensure you have Foundry installed:

 ```bash
 $ forge --version